Antoine August Michel Gaujot: Military career

 Antoine Gaujot received the Medal of Honor for actions on December 19, 1899, as a United States Army corporal at the Battle of Paye near Mateo during the Philippine–American War.
 He made persistent effort under heavy enemy rifle fire to retrieve a canoe from the opposite shore in order to help his unit cross the swollen river to attack the enemy; Gaujot was unsuccessful in his mission and did not bring back a canoe.

 Antoine's medal was issued February 15, 1911, and sent to him by registered mail (a common procedure at that time).
 He was later commissioned in the National Guard and saw service during the Mexican Border Crisis and in France during World War I.

 Tony was mustered out along with his brother and the rest of 2d West Virginia Volunteers on April 10, 1899.

-He died on April 14, 1936, in Williamson, West Virginia, and is buried at Fairview Cemetery in Williamson.
+He died on April 14, 1936, in Williamson, West Virginia.
 Records at Virginia Tech indicate that Antoine was murdered by Julien's son.